-9 For reviews of these books, please refer to publications such as the New York Times, the New York Review of Books and Foreign Affairs which have published book reviews of the cited books within the past year.
+9 For reviews of these books, please refer to publications such as the New York Times, the New York Review of Books, and Foreign Affairs, all of which have published reviews within the past year.

-10 Summers, Lawrence H. "America Overdrawn", Foreign Policy.
-July/August 2004, p48 history but that even this unprecedented power does not deliver unqualified latitude to act.
+10 Lawrence H. Summers, "America overdrawn", Foreign Policy (July/August 2004): 48.

-11 Refer to Kennedy, Paul M. The Rise and Fall of the Great Powers: Economic Change and Military Conflict from 1500 to 2000.
-New York, NY: Random House, 1987.
+11 See Paul M. Kennedy, The Rise and Fall of the Great Powers: Economic Change and Military Conflict from 1500 to 2000 (New York: Random House, 1987).